-Supplied with a 200-pound weight stack in 10-pound increments, with weight stack upgrades of 250 and 300 pounds available.
-Integrated step with replaceable polymer grip plate assists users in mounting and dismounting.
-Tough but smooth pillow block bearings feature grease fittings for ease of maintenance.
+The Pro Series Reverse Back Extension comes with a 200-pound weight stack in 10-pound increments.
+Weight stack upgrades of 250 and 300 pounds are available.
+An integrated step with replaceable polymer grip plate assists users in mounting and dismounting.
+Tough but smooth pillow block bearings feature grease fittings for easy maintenance.
 PowerMax pulleys prolong cable life and use shielded bearings for long lasting, smooth action.
-Cam plate features a thick, chrome-plated pop pin plate.
-See adjustability diagram for the full range of possible user settings.
+The cam plate features a thick, chrome-plated pop pin plate for easy adjustments.
+See the adjustability diagrambelow for the full range of possible user settings.

 Advantages over the competition:

-- The swing arm is constantly under tension, preventing a swinging momentum from building and requiring the user to exert just as much effort on the tenth rep as on the first to lift the pendulum upward.
+- The swing arm is constantly under tension, preventing a swinging momentum from building.
+This also means that the user must exert just as much effort on the last rep as on the first.

-- As the swing arm is constantly being drawn forward, the lower back stretch that is important for rehabilitation is still there, if not more consistent than in plate-loaded designs.
+- Because the swing arm is constantly being drawn forward, the lower back stretch that is important for rehabilitation is constant and more consistent than in plate-loaded designs.

 Note: Formerly known as the Performance Series Reverse Back Extension